sharpslinger/aem-docker/README.md

 * cq-author-4502.jar: a JAR file of the AEM installer
 * cq-publish-4503.jar: a JAR file of the AEM installer
 * license.properties: a valid AEM license file

+## Optional
+* zip files with service packs or content to install